jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Video in sidebar

-So in about 20 minutes, Chris and I shot a video outlining the required Video SEO feature steps.
+Over coffee one morning, Chris and I decided to shoot a video outlining the required Video SEO feature steps.

-The script was based on the emails we were already sending, so it didn't take that long to whip it together.
+We based the script on the emails we were already sending, so it didn't take that long to whip it together.
+Maybe an hour to script, setup, and shoot.

 When it was ready, we added it to the Video SEO tool page inside customer accounts with a post-roll call-to-action to read more in our documentation.

+## Video itself

+Here is the video (insert video?)

+## Stats for Video SEO

 Overnight, those emails disappeared.
 I'm not exaggerating or kidding when I say they went to zero.

-## Stats for Video SEO

 This is what the stats looked like for that video after a few weeks.
 It was definitely getting some watches - and almost 30 hours of video were watched.